designswarm/madenearyou/README.md

 # Made Near You

+Instructions for setting up on Vagrant (for local development) and Heroku.

 ## Vagrant

 **NOTE:** Curently using `runserver` rather than foreman.
 After booting up Vagrant, need to do: